smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 - Fix http-body dependency version (smithy-rs#883, aws-sdk-rust#305)
 - [Added a new example showing how to set all currently supported timeouts](./sdk/examples/setting_timeouts/src/main.rs)
 - Add a new check so that the SDK doesn't emit an irrelevant `$HOME` dir warning when running in a Lambda (aws-sdk-rust#307)
+- Avoid serializing repetitive `xmlns` attributes in generated XML serializers.
+This reduces the length of serialized requests and should improve compatibility with localstack. (aws-sdk-rust#301, smithy-rs#892)

 **Breaking changes**